Putting It All Together (Technically)

 Logging

-Panl utilises the log4j/slf4j framework for all its logging and does not log excessively.
-The parts of logging that Panl performs is:
+Panl utilises the log4j2/slf4j framework for all its logging and the Panl server does not log excessively.
+The parts of logging that the Panl log4j2 configuration performs is:

 • INFO level startup logging which logs informational messages about the Panl configuration and URL bindings at startup,